What is foster care?

 Continue reading: In-depth Foster Care FAQs

-Foster care gives children, who cannot live with their own families, the opportunity to live within a safe and nurturing home environment.
-Children in foster care are aged from 0 to 17 years.
+Foster care gives children who cannot live with their own families the opportunity to live within a safe and nurturing home environment.
+Children and young people in foster care are aged from 0 to 17 years.

 Depending on their circumstances, a child may be in foster care for a few days, a few weeks or for many years.